 Tzatziki is a traditional Greek dish, usually served with bread at the start of a meal, or used as a condiment on sandwiches or gyros.
-This vegan tzatziki recipe is made with soy yogurt and plenty of fresh chopped mint.
-You don't have to give up this traditional favorite; you simply have to swap out dairy for non-dairy yogurt.
+This vegan tzatziki recipe can be made with either soy or coconut non-dairy yogurt and plenty of fresh chopped mint for tons of fresh flavor.
+You don't have to give up this traditional favorite; you simply have to swap out the regular dairy yogurt for non-dairy vegan yogurt.

 If you grow your own cucumbers and mint, you can use them for this recipe and enjoy it as part of your summer garden bounty.

 You can serve the tzatziki with pita bread or pita chips as an appetizer, or serve it with homemade hummus and baba ghanoush as part of a Middle Eastern spread.
 It also makes a great spread on sandwiches, so give it a try with your other ingredients on vegetarian sandwiches.

 - 2 cups plain soy (or coconut non-dairy yogurt)

 - 3 Tbsp. lemon juice (fresh is best)